arnewitt/aiservice/README.md

 ## Overview

 The AI Services API is a fast and flexible module designed to provide various AI services through a RESTful API.
+Thanks to @ChatGPT for writing my test cases 🤗

 ## Features